skypjack/entt/docs/md/signal.md

 entt::delegate<int(int)> delegate{};
 ```

-All what is needed to create an instance is to specify the type of the function
+What is needed to create an instance is to specify the type of the function the
-the delegate will _contain_, that is the signature of the free function or the
+delegate _accepts_, that is the signature of the functions it models.<br/>
-member one wants to assign to it.

-Attempting to use an empty delegate by invoking its function call operator
+However, attempting to use an empty delegate by invoking its function call
-results in undefined behavior or most likely a crash.
-Before to use a delegate,
+operator results in undefined behavior or most likely a crash.

-it must be initialized.<br/>
-There exists a bunch of overloads of the `connect` member function to do that.
+There exist a few overloads of the `connect` member function to initialize a
-As an example of use:
+delegate:

 ```cpp
 int f(int i) { return i; }